 Throughout the Gold Coast sightseeing section, I have tried to provide as much information as possible to make planning for the places to visit in Gold Coast super easy.
 I have provided locations, opening hours and ticket prices.

-Sometimes it is cheaper to book tickets else where and I will let you know under each attraction if that is the case.
+Sometimes it is cheaper to book tickets elsewhere, and I will let you know under each attraction if that is the case.

-Of course all the prices and information in this post are correct at the time of publishing and are in AUD.
+All the prices and information in this post are correct at the time of publishing and are in AUD.